zzdzr/Fun/README.md

    ```

 - **Identify fountains**.
-Before finally identifying the fountains, please remove the summits that fall into low-quality genomic regions.
-In this module, you can set the search step for the sampling box based on the summits that have been identified, within a Hi-C matrix of given normalization method and resolution.
-You can specify the **width of the sampling box, the length of the offset**, and also set the **step size for the layer (--extension_pixels)**, **threshold for the p-value** (--p_value) and the **fold change** (--signal_noise_background).
+Before identifying the fountains, please remove the summits that fall into low-quality genomic regions.
+In this module, you can perform algorithm within a Hi-C matrix of given normalization method and resolution.
+You can specify the **width of the sampling box, the length of the offset**, and also set the **step size for the sliding layer (--extension_pixels)**, **threshold for the p-value** (--p_value) and **fold change** (--signal_noise_background).
    ```
    Fun find-fountains input.mcool::resolutions/10000 --ext_length 500000 --half_width 2 --norm VC_SQRT --region_path Summits_10000_merged.bed
    --extension_pixels 10 100 5 --offset 50000 --interval_length 50000 --coverage_ratio 0 --p_value 0.05 --signal_noise_background 1.3 --output /output_dir/result_10kb